Sunday, June 7, 2026: Ferguson Memorial Park, Shinnston

 We currently conduct a full worship service on the first Sunday of each month, and discuss a different short reading each of the remaining Sundays.

-On Sunday, 8 March, we will open with a very brief service and chalice lighting, followed by our discussion.
+On Sunday, 24 May, we will open with a very brief service and chalice lighting, followed by our discussion.
 Robert Helfer will lead the service and discussion.
-This week’s reading is “What ‘67’ Reveals About Childhood Creativity”, by Allegra Rosenberg, Atlas Obscura (November 21, 2025),
+This week’s reading is “Industrial Training in the Schools”, by Ina Randall, reprinted by Doug Stow, Wisdom of the Hands, Tuesday, May 12, 2026,

 Please Join us for Worship.